TryingToPhxIt/Scylla-Xandra-Guide/README/5_using_xandra.md

 ## Processing

-For complex data that requires processing from multiple sources, create a dedicated processing module.
+For complex data that requires processing from multiple sources, create a dedicated processing module that pulls from the Xandra Query Execution module.

 The below pulls data from multiple Scylla tables, Elasticsearch and Redis to "build" a post.